 Candidates for the position of Donor Relations Manager should have a Bachelor’s Degree and three to five years experience in development and prospect research.
 Consideration will be given to candidates who do not have this experience, yet have a demonstrated ability to be relentlessly curious and highly relational.
 The position requires knowledge of best practices for development infrastructure, including development information systems, planning, and campaign tracking and management.
 Candidates should have a demonstrated capacity to investigate, analyze, and synthesize large quantities of data into a user-friendly and concise format.
 Proficiency in CRM or donor relations software is necessary; experience with Salesforce for Nonprofits is preferred.

-Competitive candidates will have experience building internal and external relationships across a diverse set of stakeholders; strong experience with project management and problem solving; command of Google Apps in a collaborative environment, Microsoft Office skills, and a high aptitude for learning new technologies; experience with processes and tools to manage multiple projects and calendars; and experience in a fast-paced, deadline-driven environment.
+Competitive candidates have experience building internal and external relationships across a diverse set of stakeholders; strong experience with project management and problem solving; command of Google Apps in a collaborative environment, Microsoft Office skills, and a high aptitude for learning new technologies; experience with processes and tools to manage multiple projects and calendars; and experience in a fast-paced, deadline-driven environment.

 Other required skills and attributes include: